ashtongreen/bitburner/doc/source/guidesandtips/recommendedbitnodeorder.rst

 ^^^^^^^^^^^^^^^
 In general, the higher BitNodes are more difficult than the lower ones.
 **BitNode-12: The Recursion** is an obvious exception as it gets progressively harder.
+A less obvious exception is **BitNode-2: Rise of the Underworld**, which has a much higher exit requirement.

 **BitNode-8: Ghost of Wall Street** provides a unique challenge as the only method of earning money in that BitNode is through trading at the stock market.